What Is a Waiver? Legal Meaning, Uses & Business Applications

 What Does “Waiver” Mean in Law?

-A waiver is a legally binding document that allows someone to voluntarily give up a specific right or claim.
-It’s a simple yet powerful legal tool often used to manage risk.
+A waiver is a legally binding document that allows a person to voluntarily give up a specific right, claim or entitlement.
+It is a simple but important legal tool that businesses use to manage risk and reduce liability exposure.

-Another use of a waiver is when someone chooses one legal right over another, effectively waiving the right they’re giving up.
-In some cases, waivers are also used to show that a legal right isn’t available in certain circumstances.
+A waiver can also apply when someone chooses one legal right instead of another, which means they intentionally give up the right they are not using.
+In some situations, waivers are used to show that a legal right does not apply in particular circumstances.

 Why Are Legal Waivers Crucial for Australian Businesses?